lgokulnath/Operating-Systems-Assignments/README.md

 Assignment 3: Implement synchronization using conditional variables and semaphores and use them in Barrier problem and Multiple Producer Multiple Consumer Bounded Buffer problem.

+Detailed reports are in the respective assignment folders.

 Done in a team of 4:
 ## Group Details
 |Name |Github |